-A PDF/image of a Google Slide with the answers for each of the topics (one per group member) Although this work is all being done collectively, everyone in the group must turn in the work individually.
+- A PDF of a Google Slide deck with the answers for each of the topics - •

+Although this work is all being done collectively, everyone in the group must turn in the work individually.
 (You may turn in identical work)

-Note: You may not turn in a link of a google Slide - because then you could edit it after turning it.
+Note: You may not turn in a link to a Google Slide deck-because then you could edit it after turning it.